-Whistl is committed to improving our practices to combat slavery and human trafficking by helping protect the most vulnerable and to prevent the violation of human rights.
+Whistl is committed to a zero tolerance approach to slavery and human trafficking.
+We continuously improve our practices to combat slavery and human trafficking, to help protect the most vulnerable and to prevent the violation of human rights.

-This statement has been published in accordance with the Modern Slavery Act 2015 and relates to our financial year 1 January to 31 December 2019.
-It sets out the steps taken by Whistl to understand all potential modern slavery risks to our business and put in place measures to ensure that there is no slavery or human trafficking on our own business or our supply chains.
+This statement has been published in accordance with the Modern Slavery Act 2015 and relates to our financial year 1 January to 31 December 2021.
+It sets out the steps taken by Whistl to understand all potential modern slavery risks to our business and the measures we take to ensure that there is no slavery or human trafficking in our own business or in our supply chains.